MicrosoftDocs/defender-docs/defender-endpoint/mac-updates.md

 - From Jamf Pro, upload this configuration profile and set the Preference Domain to *com.microsoft.autoupdate2*.
 - From Intune, upload this configuration profile and set the custom configuration profile name to *com.microsoft.autoupdate2*.

+For more inoformation, see: [Configuring Preferences for Microsoft AutoUpdate (MAU) in Microsoft 365 Enterprise](/deployoffice/mac/mau-preferences#howtocheck)

 ## Resources